google/ground-platform/CONTRIBUTING.md

 **Note**: The local build variant does not require API keys to run.
 Warnings related to missing API keys are expected.
 Authentication is also disabled.

 The local emulator is preloaded with a demo Ground survey.
 Run `npm run export:local` to persist changes to update the snapshot of demo data in the local db.

+#### Using live Firebase

+Alternatively, you can test and deploy against a live Firebase project.
+Follow instructions in <web/README.md> for details.

 ## Developing Ground